International Arctic Science Committee (IASC)

 IASC’s responsibilities include:

-- initiating new scientific activities, especially large-scale, multi-year programmes, such as MOSAiC
+- initiating new scientific activities, especially large-scale, multi-year programmes

 - providing rigorous and independent scientific advice